fghiasi/Data-Structure-Professor-Eftekhari-CSM-/README.md

 # Data-Structure-Professor-Eftekhari-CSM-
-This is repository including the Lab assignments from Data Structure class by professor Eftekhari at CSM.
+This is a repository including the Lab assignments from Data Structure class by professor Eftekhari at CSM.